mobxjs/mobx/docs/refguide/observer-component.md

 ### Alternative syntaxes

 In ES5 environments, reactive components can be simple declared using `observer(React.createClass({ ... `.
+See also the [syntax guide](../best/syntax)

 When using `@observer`, a lot of components will become stateless.
 In such cases you can also write reactive function components using `@observer` (this works also on ES5 and with React 0.13):